-21. Regulations for Higher Doctorates
+20. Regulations for Higher Doctorates

-21.1 The Degree of Doctor of Technology (DTech), Doctor of Science (DSc) or Doctor of Letters (DLitt) may be conferred by the University in Recognition of published work constituting a sustained, substantial and original contribution to knowledge.
-The degree is conferred by the Senate on the recommendation of the Higher Doctorates Committee (hereinafter referred to as the "Committee").
+20.1 The Degree of Doctor of Technology (DTech), Doctor of Science (DSc) or Doctor of Letters (DLitt) may be conferred by the University in Recognition of published work constituting a sustained, substantial and original contribution to knowledge.
+The degree is conferred on the recommendation of the Examiners.

-21.2 Eligibility
+20.2 Eligibility